worker-tools/worker-tools.github.io/_tools/request-cookie-store.md

 * Table of Contents
 {:toc .large-only}

-It is intended as a cookie middleware for Cloudflare Workers or other [Worker Environments][wks], but perhaps there are other uses as well.
+It is intended as a cookie middleware for Cloudflare Workers or other [Worker Runtimes][wks], but perhaps there are other uses as well.
 It is best combined with [**Signed Cookie Store**](../signed-cookie-store) or [**Encrypted Cookie Store**](../encrypted-cookie-store).

 ## Recipes